The role of employer

-- Draw up an employment contract and obtain tax deduction cards electronically via Altinn.
+- Draw up an employment contract and obtain tax deduction cards electronically.

-- Enter your employees in the Register of Employers and Employees (the Aa register) by submitting the a-melding.
-If anyone leaves, you must also report this via the a-melding.
+- You include or remove your employees from the State Register of Employers and Employees (the Aa register) when you submit the a-melding.

-- Pay employer's National Insurance contributions on the salary you pay your employees.
-Different rates apply to employer’s National Insurance contributions, depending on where in the country the employee is resident.
+Pay employer's National Insuranse contributions on the salary you pay your employees.
+Different rates apply to employer’s National Insurance contributions, depending on where in the country the employer is resident.